 Social media has become an important tool for companies of all types to improve their customer interactions.
-Savvy companies not only monitor and respond to social media posts about their products or services; they also proactively engage with their customers.
+Savvy companies not only monitor and respond to social media posts about their products or services, they also use these channels to proactively engage with their customers.

-Now, we typically do not see tweets from an in-house counsel complaining about a lawyer or law firm because that real estate deal worth millions of dollars fell apart.
-It is unlikely that clients and lawyers will use social media to address dissatisfaction in the way other companies do.
-But are lawyers missing client care opportunities by not proactively engaging clients in ways that demonstrate the lawyers’ value?
+We typically do not see tweets from in-house counsel complaining about a lawyer or law firm, or business owners airing grievances about their outside accounting firms.
+The point is that professional services clients are unlikely to use social media to address dissatisfaction in the way other more consumer-oriented companies do.
+But are professional service providers missing client care opportunities by not engaging clients proactively in ways that demonstrate the value of those business professionals?

 The Business of Interaction

-By its very nature, law is a social profession.
-To be effective, lawyers regularly interact with clients, colleagues, opposing counsel, the courts, administrators and other professionals.
-Yet, social media engagement among law firms remains primarily the responsibility of the marketing staff, who tweet firm news or post attorney-authored articles on the firm’s LinkedIn company page.
+By its very nature, providing professional services is a social activity.
+To be effective, lawyers and accountants regularly interact with clients, colleagues, administrators, government entities and other professionals.
+Yet, social media engagement among professional services companies remains primarily the responsibility of the marketing staff who tweet company news or post professional-authored articles on the firm’s LinkedIn company page.

-One can visit nearly any law firm website and find a brand promise of excellent client service and language about the value clients receive when working with the firm.
-But how does a lawyer demonstrate that excellence and value to prospective clients?
+One can visit nearly any accounting or law firm website and find a brand promise of excellent client service, along with language about the value clients receive when working with the firm.
+But how does a professional service provider demonstrate that excellence and value to prospective clients?
 Strategic social media engagement can help.

 Identify Your Audience